CNMSwarmTeam/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

   + HAVE HEAVILY MODIFIED TARGET HANDLER
     - Now counts number of targets it sees (not just center tags)
     - Figues out how many targets are on the left and right
-      + Uses this info for choosing which way to turn for avoidance
+      + Uses this info for choosing which way to turn for target avoidance (BELOW)

   + Center Finding Behavior
     - Used DropOff Code for squaring the rover up to the nest